Severfield: Kennedy Watts Partnership Ltd

 In 1999, Severfield purchased 25.1% of Sheffield based design bureau Kennedy Watts Partnership Ltd for £464,000 in shares and cash.
 The shareholding was restructured in 2008 so that it was held through an intermediary, Last Exit Ltd. Kennedy Watts Partnership Ltd was placed into administration in 2013; into liquidation in 2014, and dissolved in 2016 with a deficit to creditors of £292,000 and elimination of all shareholder stakes.

-Work platform
+Deck riders

-In 2006, Severfield patented a craned or self climbing work platform that attaches to steelwork at height, and mounts its own powered cherry picker.
+In 2006, Severfield patented a craned or self climbing work platform that attaches to steelwork at height, and mounts its own powered access platform.
 The apparatus was invented to assist erection of steel structures where conditions are not suitable for safe operation of conventional access equipment.
 In 2009, the work platform project was abandoned and £2.4 million development costs written off.

+Severfield went on to develop 'deck rider' static base boom lifts with access platform manufacturer Niftylift.
+These can be repositioned by crane onto buildings under construction to sit in the steel decking.
+By 2009, they had been used on Severfield's Shard and Heron Tower sites facilitating safe erection speeds of a storey every seven days - without waiting for concrete floors to set.
+By 2011, Severfield had purchased 20 of the machines.

+As of 2025, deck riders are commercially available.

 Tonnage

 Severfield structural, fabricated steel output, relative to capacity and UK market:

-As of 2024, the JSW Severfield Structures Ltd joint venture in India has a capacity of 100,000 tons of fabricated steel per annum.
+As of 2024, the JSW Severfield Structures Ltd joint venture in India produced 100,000 tons of fabricated steel per annum.